Blog

 1. Instagram

 Instagram was one of the earliest high-profile adopters of React Native within Meta.
-The team started by rebuilding the Push Notifications view as a test, a relatively simple screen that didn't need much native code.
-That experiment worked well enough that they expanded React Native across more features.
+The team started by rebuilding the Push Notifications view as a test.
+It was a simple screen that didn't need much native code.
+That experiment worked, so they expanded the framework across more features.

 Why they chose it: The iOS and Android teams were building the same features independently, doubling the work.
 React Native let them write features once and ship them on both platforms.